MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

   - A new version is released:
     - **Immediately**: when a new version is released
     - **Daily**: a summary of all your releases for that day will be sent at approximately 0:00 UTC
-    - **Never**: you will not receive notifications when a new version is released
+    - **Never**: you won't receive notifications when a new version is released
   - Adding new devices to a release failed:
     - **Checked**: when adding new devices to a release failed
-    - **Unchecked**: you will not receive notifications when adding new devices to a release fails
+    - **Unchecked**: you won't receive notifications when adding new devices to a release fails
 - **Test:** when a test run completes

 ### Email notification preferences